wtsi-npg/partisan/README.md

 ### Running directly on your local machine

-To run the tests locally, you will need to have the `irods` clients installed (`icommands` and `baton`, which means your local machine must be either be running Linux, or have containerised versions of these tools installed and runnable via proxy wrappers of the same name, to emulate the Linux environment.
+To run the tests locally, you will need to have the `irods` clients installed (`icommands` and `baton`, which means your local machine must either be running Linux, or have containerised versions of these tools installed and runnable via proxy wrappers of the same name, to emulate the Linux environment.